ioccc-src/winner/bugs.md

 # 2001

 ## [2001/anonymous](2001/anonymous/anonymous.c) ([README.md](2001/anonymous/README.md))
+## STATUS: might not be completely functional - can you confirm?

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in both the entry and the supplementary program (both segfaulted) and it appears to work in that it does do what the author suggests.
+However there is an inconsistency in remarks about whether it should _execute_ the program it's run on after modification or if it should _only modify_ it.
+With Cody's fix it modifies the program, only works on 32-bit ELF binaries (by design) and the binary still works but we do not know if it's supposed _additionally_ run it.
+Can you confirm?
+Please let us know!

 ## STATUS: INABIAF - please **DO NOT** fix

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this so that it works in modern systems but he notes that the program [anonymous.ten.c](2001/anonymous/anonymous.ten.c) **MUST** be compiled as a 32-bit ELF binary!
-This because the program acts on 32-bit ELF binaries.
-If you cannot use `-m32` on this file the program **will** almost certainly crash but in no case will it work properly.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this so that it works (it segfaulted - but see above) in modern systems but he notes that the program [anonymous.ten.c](2001/anonymous/anonymous.ten.c) **MUST** be compiled as a 32-bit ELF binary!
+This is because the program only works on 32-bit ELF binaries.
+If you cannot use `-m32` on the files it acts on the program **will** almost certainly crash but in no case will it work properly.

 This means that for macOS it will not work.
 Why will this not work in macOS?
 Because Apple saw to it to make it very hard to compile 32-bit binaries (thanks